magnesiumlabs/lasco/docs/guide/grid-column.md

 ### Ending line

-Use the `cols-end-{key}` class for use end line position an element.
+Use the `col-end-{key}` class for use end line position an element.

 ```html